 In most cases however you will want to review output settings before using the View in SPIERSview command to ensure the model is displayed correctly; these are available in the Settings tab of the Output Panel.
 The Slices/mm and Pixels/mm boxes are the most important of these settings, specifying the scale and aspect ratio of the output model.
 Slices/mm is the number of slice images per millimetre in the source dataset; this will be 1/s, where s is the slice-spacing in millimetres.
-For example if slices are spaced every 40 microns, Slices/mm should be 1/s, where s is the field of view is 3mm and the source image, specified as the number of Pixels per millimetre - for instance if the field of view is 3mm and the source image is 300 pixels wide, Pixels/mm should be 100.
-For CT data and these two values are normally the same, and can be calculated as 1/s where s is the voxel size (converted to millimetre).
+For example if slices are spaced every 40 microns, Slices/mm should be 1 / 0.04 = 25.
+Pixels/mm is the scale of each (source) slice image, specified as the number of Pixels per millimetre - for instance if the field of view is 3mm and the source image is 300 pixels wide, Pixels/mm should be 100.
+For CT data and these two values are normally the same, and can be calculated as 1 / v where v is the voxel size (converted to millimetre).

 The Sequence front to back tick box is the same 'front to back' setting discussed above under Creating a New Dataset.

 Other output settings are described later in this manual.